ch-stark/blog1506/acm/README.md

 ## Conclusion

 Cluster landing zones are useful to model and implement hybrid and multi-cloud topologies based on well-defined trust boundaries within the enterprise.
-With an appropriate multi-tenancy model and using integrated tooling such as ArgoCD the hub also serves the needs of application teams.
+With a carefully considered multi-tenancy model and using integrated tooling such as ArgoCD the hub also serves the needs of application teams.
 Using the various multi-cluster lifecycle, governance, observability tools shipped with RHACM enables the SRE to fully implement and operate a cluster landing zone tailored to the needs of their enterprise.